fdilke/bewl/notes/for-sussex.md

 - construct the double-exponential monad for an algebra

-These are in principle fairly mechanical, and perhaps the hardest part is to construct decent test fixtures.
+These are in principle fairly mechanical, and perhaps the hardest part is to set up decent test fixtures.

 Volunteers welcome!